NeoGeographyToolkit/MultiView/README.md

 Texturing](https://github.com/nmoehrle/mvs-texturing) for creation of textured meshes.
-Most of the original work in this package went towards the creation of the calibration logic and ensuring that all components work together to create high-fidelity results (this is still being worked on).
+Most of the original work in this package went towards the creation of the calibration logic and ensuring that all components work together to create high-fidelity results.

 These tools are shipped as part of the [NASA Ames Stereo Pipeline](https://github.com/NeoGeographyToolkit/StereoPipeline/releases) (only with the Linux build for the moment).